-A. Epidemiology

-- 1. Eighth most common cancer diagnosis in the United States - 2.
-Incidence is increasing faster than any other cancer. - 3.
+- A. Epidemiology - 1.
+Eighth most common cancer diagnosis in the United States - 2.
+Incidence is increasing faster than any other cancer.
+Why? increased sun exposure especially in female due to change in pattern of clothing - 3.
 40,000 new cases are diagnosed per year in the United States. - 4.
 Lifetime risk in general population is 0.5%.